civol/HDLRuby/README.md

 #### Parallel and sequential execution

-Since time behaviors can include any statement supported by standard statement, they can include both parallel and sequential blocks.
-The execution semantics is the followings:
+Time behaviors can include both parallel and sequential blocks.
+The execution semantic is the followings:

- - A block of a time behavior is executed sequentially like the one of a standard behavior.
+ - A sequential block in a time behavior is executed sequentially similarly to a standard behavior.

- - A parallel blocks of a time behavior is not executed in full parallel contrary to the ones of a standard, but instead is executed in semi-parallel fashion as follows:
+ - A parallel block in a time behavior is executed in semi-parallel fashion as
+   follows:

    1. Statements are grouped in sequence until a time statement is met.